-Most visitors travel to, via, or from Holland via Amsterdam Airport Schiphol.
-It's the main airport in the country as it serves many destinations around the world.
+You most likely travel to, via, or from Holland via Amsterdam Airport Schiphol.
+It's the main airport in the country.
+It serves many destinations around the world.
 People tend to think it's the only airport in Holland, but that's not true.

 Just knowing about these four alternative airports to use in Holland will open up many more possibilities for you.